 Be careful about submitting personal information to websites

-Concerns over protecting personal information provided to websites have come into focus due to the reported hack of a dating website and the subsequent release of user data into the public domain.
+Concerns over protecting personal information provided to websites have come into focus due to reports that Cabcharge risked exposing its customers' personal data through an unsecured online database.

 You are advised to carefully consider the consequences of disclosing personal information, such as your name, address and credit card details, to any website.
 You should read websites' terms and conditions as well as their privacy policies and consider the potential risks before submitting your data.
 These risks could include potentially embarrassing public disclosure, financial loss or identity theft.

 If you choose to provide personal information to websites:

 - Do your research and shop around—for example, check online for reviews or comments about the website or business behind it.

 - Only deal with trusted or reliable websites.
 Know who you are dealing with and check that the contact details you have are correct.

 - Check the terms and conditions of using the website, in particular how it deals with personal information.

 - Be aware that the website may retain personal information even if you deactivate your account.